Laws of Total Probability

 E[X] = E[E[X | Y]]

-The expected value of X equals the expected value of the conditional expected value of X given Y. This is also called the Law of Iterated Expectations (LIE) or Adam’s Law.
+The expected value of X equals the expected value of the conditional expected value of X given Y. Also called the Law of Iterated Expectations (LIE) or Adam’s Law.

 Law of Total Variance (Eve’s Law)